theforeman/foreman_remote_execution/doc/source/design/index.md

 - As a user I expect to see a the description of an input whenever i am being requested to provide the value for the input.

+- As a user I want to be able to re-invoke the jobs based on success/failure of previous task

 Scenarios
 ---------